SeydEf/DNS_changer/README.md

 ## Customization

+### Linux
 You can modify the `dns_servers_name` and `dns_servers` arrays in the script to add, remove, or change the available DNS options.

+### Windows
+You can modify the `$dns_servers` hashtable in the script to add, remove, or change the available DNS options.

 ## Notes

-- The script only modifies the DNS settings for the currently active wireless connection.
+- The Linux script modifies the DNS settings for the currently active wireless connection.
+- The Windows script can modify DNS settings for any active network adapter, with a preference for Wi-Fi connections.
-- After changing the DNS, the script will automatically restart the network connection to apply the changes.
+- After changing the DNS, both scripts will automatically restart the network connection to apply the changes.
+- On Windows, running the script as administrator will make permanent changes, while running it without admin privileges will make temporary changes that reset after a reboot or network change.

 ## Contributing

-Waiting for your pull requests :)
+Contributions are welcome!
+Please feel free to submit pull requests with improvements or additional features.